dqrk0jeste/owl/README.md

 ## installation
 it is recommended to install `owl` by running `make install`. it will also load the default config. then you can run it with just `owl`.

-if you choose to unistall it you can do so with `make unistall`.
+if you choose to uninstall it you can do so with `make unistall`.

 ## configuration
 configuration is done in a configuration file found at `$XDG_CONFIG_HOME/owl/owl.conf` or `$HOME/.config/owl/owl.conf`. if no config is found a default config will be used (only if `owl` is installed, see previous).